 The Forester is offered in 2.5i, 2.5i Premium, 2.5i Limited, 2.5i Touring, 2.0XT Premium and 2.0XT Touring trim levels.

 The 2.5i comes standard with the 2.5-liter motor, the six-speed manual gearbox, A/C, power windows and locks, a rear-view camera, a four-speaker AM/FM/CD sound system with USB and AUX inputs, Bluetooth smartphone connectivity with audio streaming, a multi-function display and 17-inch five-spoke wheels.

 The 2.5i Premium adds a panoramic moonroof, a power-adjustable driver's seat, an upgraded 4.3-inch multi-function display, two extra speakers for the sound system, HD radio, roof rails and 17-inch alloy wheels.

 The 2.5i Limited brings the CVT, leather upholstery, heated from seats, a power rear liftgate, automatic climate control, fog lights, a rear spoiler and a chromed exhaust pipe.
 It also adds blind spot monitoring and rear cross traffic alert.

-The 2.5i Touring includes a voice-activated navigation system, a 440-watt, 8-speaker Harmon Kardon sound system, power folding rear seats, dual zone automatic climate control, two-position seat memory, and the blind spot monitoring and rear cross traffic alert included on Limited models.
+The 2.5i Touring includes a voice-activated navigation system, HID headlights, a 440-watt, 8-speaker Harmon Kardon sound system, power folding rear seats, dual zone automatic climate control, two-position seat memory, and the blind spot monitoring and rear cross traffic alert included on Limited models.